AnyLog-co/documentation/Training/Overview.md

    * A minimum of 10GB of disk space.
    * Each node accessible by IP and Port (remove firewalls limitations).
-   * [Docker](https://docs.docker.com/) installed (navigate to [Get Docker](https://docs.docker.com/get-docker/) site to access the Docker download that’s suitable for your platform)
+   * [Docker](https://docs.docker.com/) installed (navigate to [Get Docker](https://docs.docker.com/get-docker/) site to access the Docker download that’s suitable for your platform).

-   Note: The prerequisites for a customer deployment is available [here](..//deployments/Prerequisite.md).
+   Note: The prerequisites for a customer deployment are available [here](..//deployments/Prerequisite.md).

+   Prior to the guided tour, it is recommended to review the the [Session II (Deployment) document](Session%20II%20(Deployment).md).

    This session will allow users to do the following on their machines:

      1. Download, install and configure AnyLog on each node: